profandyfield/statisticsadventure.com/content/solutions/puzzle_15.markdown

 ## Puzzle 3

-> Using the analyses in Puzzles 1 and 2, calculate the Cohen’s ds for the effect of using a fake vs. own name for both males and females.
+> Using the analyses in Puzzles 1 and 2, calculate the Cohen’s *d*s for the effect of using a fake vs. own name for both males and females.

 Let’s start with calculating Cohen’s *d* for the female data.
 I am going to calculate Cohen’s *d* using the pooled standard deviation to give you some practice of how to calculate it.
 The two groups both contained 10 participants so the *N*s will both be 10.
 The standard deviations for the fake name and own name groups are given in Puzzle 1.
 Using these values we can obtain the pooled standard deviation